PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 #### Updating configuration

-We need to tell EasyConnect which connectivity method to use.
-Open ``mbed_app.json`` and locate the `network-interface` field.
+You need to tell EasyConnect which connectivity method to use.
+Open `mbed_app.json`, and locate the `network-interface` field.
 Change the `value` to the connectivity method used:

 ```json
 /* mbed_app.json */